 Reclaim only needs a few things to create a Habit for you:

-- Days of Week: which days of the week to schedule the Habit
+Days of Week: which days of the week are eligible to schedule the Habit

-Here's an example of a Meditation Habit that will take place between 8am and 10am, ideally at 9am, for at least 30 minutes and no more than 1 hour, Monday through Thursday:
+Here's an example of a Meditation Habit that will take place 3 times a week between 8am and 10am, ideally at 8am, for at least 15 minutes and no more than 30 minutes, Monday through Friday:

 Habits: Advanced Settings